Guy-Shaw/cf/README.md

 the caller a series of super-characters.
 These super-characters are represented by `{ character class, character }` pairs.
 These results can be considered to be an extended character set.
-That is, we can think of the super-characters as character in some sort of super-Unicode 64-bit character set.
+That is, we can think of the super-characters as characters in some sort of super-Unicode 64-bit character set.
 We can pretend that the characters inside comments are all distinct from any characters outside of comments, and similarly for the super-unicode code blocks